UNH INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Unitedhealth Group Incorporated Investors With Substantial Losses Have Opportunity To Lead Class Action Lawsuit

 Class Definition

-This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that purchased or otherwise acquired UnitedHealth securities between December 3, 2024 and April 16, 2025, both dates inclusive (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm's site: bgandg/UNH.
+This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that purchased or otherwise acquired UnitedHealth securities between September 22, 2021 and April 16, 2025, both dates inclusive (the“Class Period”).
+Such investors are encouraged to join this case by visiting the firm's site: bgandg.com/UNH.

 Case Details